Gurpreetkaur2111/DocuMind_AI/README.md

 ## Support 💬

-For issues or questions, please create an issue in the repository or contact your project supervisor.
+For issues or questions, please create an issue in the repository.

 ---